cbitosc/HackWeek-Create-A-Pull-Request/submissions/nevinmathew.md

 # Open-source project I admire

-One open-source project I admire is Keycloak.  it simplifies the otherwise complex tasks of authentication, and authorization.
+One open-source project I admire is Keycloak.
+It simplifies the otherwise complex tasks of authentication and authorization.

 # What I hope to learn from this club